V-Sekai/manuals/decisions/20240710-web-and-pcvr-networking.md

 - **Custom Patch for Godot WebRTC**: Utilize our custom patch for Godot WebRTC for PCVR.
 - **Standard Browser WebRTC**: Employ the standard browser WebRTC for the web.

+#### Real-Time Chat Application

+To test the interoperability between PCVR and web platforms, we propose developing a simple real-time chat application.
+This will involve:

+- A basic text input field and display area for messages on both PCVR and web platforms.
+- Establishing a UDP connection between the PCVR and web clients.
+- Using Godot's high-level multiplayer API to handle message sending and receiving.
+- Ensuring that messages sent from the PCVR client appear in real-time on the web client and vice versa.

 ## The Benefits

 Ensures real-time interaction between PCVR and web platforms.